fgamador/lifetimekata/exercises/09_further_reading/README.md

-# Further Reading in the Rust Reference
+# Further Reading about Lifetimes

 The best sources of information about lifetimes are the Rust Reference and Rustonomicon.
 If you require a really advanced knowledge of lifetimes to